The Neurobiology of Trauma Recovery

 Resilience is the ability to flexibly adapt to challenging, adverse, or traumatic life events.
 Resilience is not just a mindset or a set of behaviors.
 Rather, you can increase the health of your brain through regulation of your vagus nerve and increasing the flexibility of your autonomic nervous system.
 This is accomplished by engaging your social nervous system and through working with mind-body therapies such as yoga, meditation, or relaxation.
 You can read more here about the use of mind-body therapies for vagus nerve health.

 Neuropsychotherapy and Trauma Treatment

-Collectively, the five Rs of trauma recovery can support your resilience and provide direction on your healing path.
+Collectively, the six Rs of trauma recovery can support your resilience and provide direction on your healing path.
 When you are empowered by knowledge, you can take an active role in your journey of trauma recovery.
 Most importantly, my hope is that you come away with an increased sense of hope about your journey to trauma recovery.